TheRealCaleb116/IKAndFlockingProject/docs/index.markdown

 ## Difficulties Encountered
 This project was fun and difficult.
-I started my IK simulation in 3D using quaternions to represent roation.
-While I got almost every part of that working, I spent hours trying to figure out how to implement angular constraints with that represenation.
+I started my IK simulation in 3D using quaternions to represent rotation.
+While I got almost every part of that working, I spent hours trying to figure out how to implement angular constraints with that representation.
 I then tried to change the way I was representing the rotation at each joint in order to figure out how to constrain the range of motion.
-After many hours spent on something that felt so close and with some prompting from the sunk cost fallicie I pressed on.
-Eventually the deadline was looming and I realized that figuring everything out in time wouldn't happen.
+After many hours spent on something that felt so close and with some prompting from the sunk cost fallacy I pressed on.
+Eventually, the deadline was looming and I realized that figuring everything out in time wouldn't happen.
 I then refactored everything into the 2D simulation you see now and added collision to make up for the points.

-Despite the large amount of frustation this casued me, I do feel that refactoring and redesigning this system multiple times has given me a much deeper understadning of how the CCDIK model works.
+Despite the large amount of frustration this caused me, I do feel that refactoring and redesigning this system multiple times has given me a much deeper understanding of how the CCDIK model works.
 In addition to that I created the BOIDs sim.
-It was a blast to implement and I was intrigued by what the professor had mentioned in class about boids and collision avoidance.
-I was curious if i could get decent single and multi agent navigation style behavior without a more complicated nav system.
+It was a blast to implement and I was intrigued by what the professor had mentioned in class about BOIDS and collision avoidance.
+I was curious if I could get decent single and multi-agent navigation style behavior without a more complicated nav system.
 I think the results, while not perfect, are really good for the amount of work I put into it.